Child's pose is the ultimate restorative, pain-relieving yoga pose. You can take it any time, in your practice, you need to take a break.

 Restorative poses can be practiced for several minutes at a time.
 They are passive poses designed to increase flexibility, relax the body and mind and ease aches and pains.
 Blocks and pillows can be useful to give you additional support.
 You will find a number of restorative sequences in the Relaxation series.

-Corpse or Final Resting pose usually comes at the end of the session.
-It is designed to allow your body to rest so that the benefits can integrate.
+Final Resting pose usually comes at the end of the session.
+It is designed to allow your body to rest so that the benefits of the practice can...

 Knees-To-Chest is essentially Child's pose on your back.
 It's great for releasing tension at the lower back and neutralising the spine.